Low-Mach-number limit for two-phase flows: Low-Mach number limit for two-phase flows with one single velocity

-\textbf{Two-phase systems with pressure algebraic closure.}
+\subsubsection{Two-phase systems with pressure algebraic closure.}

-We now consider a fluid of two phases, $+$ and $-$, in a bounded or periodic domain $\Omega$ with appropriate boundary conditions.
+We now consider a fluid of two phases, $+$ and $-$, in a periodic or bounded domain $\Omega$ with the Dirichlet boundary conditions.
 We denote $\rho_i$, $p_i$, $\alpha_i$ the density, pressure and volume fraction of phase $i$.
 The single velocity is denoted by $u$ and any body force acting upon the fluid by $f$.
 Let $\mu_i$, $\lambda_i$ be the viscous coefficients of phase $i$ and $D(u)$ is the viscous tensor defined as

 Different authors, such as \cite{novotny2020weak}, have studied a two-phase system with an algebraic closure for the pressure and only one velocity field taking the following form:

 \begin{remark} Note that the pressure term in the momentum equation can also be written as $\nabla (p_+(\rp))$ or $\ap \nabla p_+(\rp) + \am \nabla p_-(\rmi)$. \end{remark}